Cold River Lady: Formation

 CRL was formed initially by Phil Weaver, Will Wright and Mike Lawley, when they were all together at Hereford Cathedral School in 1970.
 Will and Mike had also been in the same primary school (Tupsley VA School).
-Phil had played in one band previously called Carcass on rhythm guitar, with brothers Kevin Williams (vocals) and Ian "Ernie" Williams (lead guitar), Pete Farndon (bass) (much later of The Pretenders) and Paul "Jazz" Jones (drums), playing mostly covers of then current rock bands.
+Phil had played in one band previously called Carcass on rhythm guitar, with brothers Kevin Williams (vocals) and Ian "Ernie" Williams (lead guitar), Pete Farndon (bass) (much later of The Pretenders) and Paul "Jazz" Jones (drums), playing mostly covers of contemporary rock bands.
 Kevin, Ian and Pete were all also at the Cathedral School.
 After this band Phil started writing original material on 12 string acoustic and his infamous "cocklecaster guitar" with Will playing a variety of recorders.
 Mike had been persuaded to take up bass and started to contribute lyrics to complement Phil's strong melody lines.
 The first rehearsals were carried out at their homes.
 With two final recruits being made from the thriving and hip Hereford scene of the early 70's, Paul "Griff" Griffiths (6 string acoustic) and Pedro Brown (Drums and percussion), the line up started formal rehearsing.

 Rehearsals took place at the local YMCA on Aylestone Hill where there happened to be an old harmonium lying around.
 Will, as the only one having had a few brief piano lessons incorporated this into the band, amplifying it with a microphone fed through a wah-wah peddle, and also commenced providing material writing on piano.
 Pedro had played in a few local bands and was the most experienced musician amongst the band at that time.
 Early influences on the song writing side were US West Coast bands such as Arthur Lee and Love, Tim Buckley and Spirit, and from England, Caravan and folk music generally.
 The style of music also reflected the rural environment and would possibly fall into the "folk rock" genre.
 The name Cold River Lady was taken from a poem by Paul "Jazz" Jones the drummer from Carcass.